-Where I live you can rent a three bedroom house for around $500 a month.
-Divide that by three roommates and you’ll be paying a paltry $167 a month.
+Where I live, you can rent a three-bedroom house for around $500 per month.
+Divide that by three roommates and you’ll be paying a paltry $167 per month.

 Become a Resident Assistant

-A resident assistant or (RA) oversees a set of dormitories.
-In exchange for these services the RA usually gets their room and board for free.
+A resident assistant (RA) oversees a set of dormitories.
+In exchange for these services, the RA usually gets their room and board for free.

 It’s not always easy to get one of these jobs though.
 You need to keep your grades up, participate in campus activities, and apply to the residence life department at your college.